Headline Review

 'The queen of witty, heart-warming, feel-good love stories' Red; 'One of my favourite writers' Katie Fforde

 Jill Mansell started writing fiction while working in the NHS, after she read a magazine article that inspired her to join a local creative writing class.
-She has since written over twenty Sunday Times bestsellers, including Should I Tell You, And Now You're Back, It Started With A Secret, Maybe This Time, This Could Change Everything and You And Me, Always, and her books have sold over 13 million copies around the world.
+Since then she has written over twenty-five Sunday Times bestsellers.
+Her acclaimed novels include The Wedding of the Year, Promise Me, Should I Tell You?, And Now You're Back, It Started with a Secret and You and Me, Always.
+Jill's books have sold over 14.5 million copies worldwide.